SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix Aurora.md

 On the Windows Login pop-up page, you must fill in the User Name and Password to make sure the information of the server can be retrieved.

 ## Usage

 ### General

-On the General page, the User Name and Password for the Auroraweb service can be filled in, as described in the Configuration for Aurora web service section above.
+On the General page, the User Name and Password for the Aurora web service can be filled in, as described in the Configuration for Aurora web service section above.
 The **Job Time to Live** and **Maximum Job Entries Allowed** refer to the **Job Contract Completed Table** so that the user can limite the presence of jobs inside the Job Contract Completed Table.

 On the right-hand side, buttons are available that allow the user to manually refresh the **Default Container Path**, **Job Contracts,** Machines, Templates and Processors.